 - When the sauce consistency thickens and you can draw a line on the bottom of the pan, add the seafood.

 - Mix well and add the blanched broccoli.

 - Pour the seafood mix and béchamel sauce on the butter rice in gratin dishes.
 Make sure each one gets all the different ingredients.

-- Sprinkle with freshly grated Gruyere cheese and panko bread crumbs for crispy texture.
+- Sprinkle with freshly grated Gruyere cheese and 2 Tbsp panko (Japanese breadcrumbs) for a crispy texture.

-- Set the oven setting to broil (high) and preheat for 5 minutes.
-Broil for 2–3 minutes until the cheese has melted and turns golden color on top.
-Garnish with parsley and serve warm.
+- Set the oven to broil (High) and preheat for 5 minutes.
+Put the gratin dishes in the oven and broil for 2–3 minutes until the cheese has melted and turned a golden color on top.
+Garnish with Italian parsley and serve warm.

 - Keep the leftovers in an airtight container and store in the refrigerator for up to 3 days and in the freezer for a month.